Rebecca-Okine/Rebecca-Okine/README.md

 🖥️ I'm a student developer from Ghana
 - 🔭 I’m currently working on new projects
 - 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on frontend projects and design projects
+- 👯 I’m looking to collaborate on frontend projects
 - ⚡ Fun fact: I'm also exploring UI/UX design
 - 📔 I love reading self help books
 - 🎧 I also love listening to music and podcasts